Marfan syndrome

 Marfan syndrome can affect different parts of your body.
 Not all parts of the body are affected in everyone.
 Some people with Marfan syndrome may only have a few symptoms or problems, while others are more severely affected.
 The symptoms tend to become worse as you get older.

 The following lists the most common problems and symptoms that may develop.
+Treatments are available for most of these problems.
+The treatments are listed later in the article.

 The heart and blood vessels

 Some people with Marfan syndrome have a problem with one of the valves in their heart.
 The valves separate the chambers of the heart.
 The problem is called mitral valve prolapse and it happens because the valve called the mitral valve becomes floppy.
 Your doctor may hear a heart murmur when they listen to your heart.
-See the separate leaflet called Mitral Regurgitation for more details.
+See the separate leaflet called Mitral regurgitation for more details.

 The skeleton